Louisiana State Penitentiary: Television

 The prison officials have started LSP-TV, a television station.
 According to Kalen Mary Ann Churcher of Pennsylvania State University, the television station follows the religious programming emphasis of the radio station more closely than it emulates reporting of The Angolite.
-But its prisoner staff and technicicans also films prisoner events, such as the Angola Prison Rodeo, prize fights, and football games.
+But its prisoner staff and technicians also films prisoner events, such as the Angola Prison Rodeo, prize fights, and football games.
 As it has a closed circuit system, it allows even inmates on death row to watch the broadcasts.

 Burial of the deceased

 Coffins for deceased prisoners are manufactured by inmates on the prison grounds.
 Previously, deceased prisoners were buried in cardboard boxes.
 After one body fell through the bottom of a box, Warden Burl Cain changed a policy, allowing for the manufacture of proper coffins for the deceased.

+In April 2006, Franklin Graham, son of evangelist Billy Graham, held a large meeting in the arena at Angola Prison.
+While there, he visited the woodworking shop where inmates built the caskets.
+Graham ordered two - one for each of his parents.
+Graham's casket was placed in the Capitol Rotunda, where he lay in honor on February 28, 2018.